 The light also illuminates with other interior lights when the interior light switch is in the DOOR position.
-Refer to "Interior light" in this section.
+For additional information, refer to "Interior lights" in this section.

 The lights will turn off automatically after a period of time while doors are open to prevent the battery from becoming discharged.